i8degrees/redstone-university/src/Part-I--Foundations/introduction.md

 ### Our Mission for Part I

-We’ll conquer this foundation in four modules and an interlude, blending hands-on building with powerful theory and culminating in a show-stopping application:
+We’ll conquer this foundation in four modules and two optional interludes, blending hands-on building with powerful theory and culminating in a show-stopping application:

 -   **Module 0 (Optional Prelude): The Redstone Toolkit** Learn the absolute essentials of Redstone.
 We'll cover the core components and the rules of power that govern every circuit we'll ever build.